 These red, painful patches of skin underneath your beard may not be readily apparent to the naked eye, but it is going to feel uncomfortable enough to make you grouchy.
 And that’s no way to greet springtime.

 What Causes Beard Rash?

 There are many causes of beard rash.
-During extreme cold weather, for instance, this itchy beard rash can be caused by dry skin.
+During extremely cold weather, for instance, this itchy beard rash can be caused by dry, irritated skin.

 The cold temperature draws out the moisture from the skin, leaving it dry.
 Taking frequent hot showers, as one usually does during cold weather, can also wash off your skin’s natural oils, dry the skin, and make the beard itch.

 This condition is further aggravated when the hair follicles are inflamed.
 This inflammation can be caused by an infection from bacteria, viruses, fungi, or parasites.
 If you’ve been stuffing yourself all through the seasons’ buffet feasts and not giving enough time to clean your beard for food crumbs and what have you, then that’s probably why you have a rash.
 Bushy beards particularly are bacterial breeding grounds, since they act like germ sponges, which can lead to skin infections and illnesses.

 When the reason for your beard rash is the latter, you may have to go to a doctor to have it checked.
 They’ll be able to prescribe fungal medication for it.
 But if it isn’t, here are some tips to get rid of the rashes this spring.

 During the winter months, your skin naturally becomes drier and flakier because of colder temperatures and low-to-no humidity.
 Not only does this mean more dead skin on your face, but those flakes can move to your beard and become beardruff.

 In such cases, the best beard rash treatment is to remedy this is to exfoliate when washing your face and the skin underneath your beard.
 Exfoliating simply means removing the built-up layer of dry skin to help your face breathe and hold moisture better.